-The school is committed to taking its fair share of children who are vulnerable and/or hard to place, as set out in locally agreed protocols.
+Rusthall St Paul's is committed to taking its fair share of children who are vulnerable and/or hard to place, as set out in locally agreed protocols.
 Accordingly, outside the normal admissions round the governing body is empowered to give absolute priority to a child where admission is requested under any local protocol that has been agreed by both the Diocese and the governing body for the current school year.
 The governing body has this power even when admitting the child would mean exceeding the published admission number.

-The Governing Body reserves the right to withdraw the offer of a school place where false evidence is received in support of an application, where parent(s)/guardian(s) have failed to respond to an offer within a reasonable period of time or where parent(s)/guardian(s) have failed to notify the school of important changes to the application.
+The Governing Body reserves the right to withdraw the offer of a school place where false evidence is received in support of an application, where the parent(s)/guardian(s) have failed to respond to an offer within a reasonable period of time or where the parent(s)/guardian(s) have failed to notify the school of important changes to the application.

-Queries about the Admissions Policy should be addressed to the Headteacher or Chair of Governors c/o the school office.
+Queries about the Admissions Policy should be addressed to the Headteacher or Chair of Governors c/o Rusthall St Paul's School office.